RolandRosenfeld/lbdb/README.md

 ### m_vcf

-This module uses libvc or libvformat to search for addresses from the space-separated set of vCard files defined in `$VCF_FILES`.
+This module uses a bundled little perl program named vcquery to search for addresses from the space-separated set of vCard files defined in `$VCF_FILES`.

 ### m_khard